Sandman (Marvel Comics): Fictional character biography

-Following the "Gang War" storyline, Peter Parker encountered Sandman in Ravencroft at the time when he and Mary Jane were visiting Anna Watson.
+Following the "Gang War" storyline, Peter Parker encounters Sandman in Ravencroft while he and Mary Jane are visiting Anna Watson.
 After Peter told him that a mutual friend of theirs told him about Sandman's arrest, Sandman asks Peter to refer to him as William Baker and stated that he turned himself in while noting that he is trying to be good while parts of him are still bad.
-As Peter mentions that their mutual friend is Spider-Man, Sandman tries to go on a rampage only for a sonic inhibitor to prevent that.
+As Peter mentions that their mutual friend is Spider-Man, Sandman tries to go on a rampage only for a sonic inhibitor to stop him.
 William states that Flint Marko is the bad part of him.
-Before Peter leaves, William advises him to inform Spider-Man that "they" will be coming to break Flint Marko out of Ravencroft.
-It then cuts to a shot of Doctor Octopus, Electro, Kraven the Hunter, Mysterio, and Vulture.
+Before Peter leaves, William advises him to inform Spider-Man that "they" will be coming to break Marko out of Ravencroft.
+Doctor Octopus, Electro, Kraven the Hunter, Mysterio, and Vulture are shown to be the attackers.